 Section 5 – Monthly Household Income and Expense Analysis

-Use a monthly figure based on last year’s income if it is in the beginning of the year if you are self employed and do not have an exact monthly figure.
-If it is halfway or later through the year, make a year to date profit/loss statement and divide the total income by how many months have passed.
-Due this for both gross and net, and you will have your self employed income figure for this part of the form.
+Use a monthly figure based on last year’s income if it is at the beginning of the year if you are self-employed and do not have an exact monthly figure.
+If it is halfway or later through the year, make a year-to-date profit/loss statement and divide the total income by how many months have passed.
+Do this for both gross and net, and you will have your self-employed income figure for this part of the form.

 Add all your expenses up and write the total in the box next to “Total Monthly Expenses.”